zhenkewu/CFRL/docs/source/inputs_and_outputs/trajectory_arrays.rst

 Trajectory Arrays
 ===============================

-In CFRL, a trajectory refers to the set of collected observed tuples :math:`\{(z_i, s_{i0}, a_{i0}, r_{i0}, s_{i1}, \dots, s_{i,T-1}, a_{i,T-1}, r_{i,T-1}, s_{iT}): i=1,\dots,N\}`
+In PyCFRL, a trajectory refers to the set of collected observed tuples :math:`\{(z_i, s_{i0}, a_{i0}, r_{i0}, s_{i1}, \dots, s_{i,T-1}, a_{i,T-1}, r_{i,T-1}, s_{iT}): i=1,\dots,N\}`
 describing the sensitive attribute, state, action, and reward of each individual (or subject) at each time step.
 Each :math:`t=0,\dots,T` is called a time step, and the observed tuple